 - 13 FAQ

 While this app was made just for myself to allow me to compensate for the centering error of my iOptron polar scope, it was released for the app store when I noticed it was actually more accurate than the other apps available, which either had miscalculations or were not calculating important factors like atmospheric refraction (see the Accuracy paragraph below for more details).

 As users appreciated the core functionality, I got numerous requests to support more polar scope types and add more features.
-I am pleased to say I have satisfied almost all of the requests with support of 16 different reticles covering various types of polar scopes and have added features to assist in any polar alignment situation.
-The Pro version goes beyond polar-alignment, with weather forecasts, lunar calendars and more!
+I am pleased to say I have satisfied almost all of the requests with support of 18 different reticles covering various types of polar scopes and have added features to assist in any polar alignment situation.
+The Pro version goes beyond polar-alignment, with weather forecasts, lunar calendars, astro calculators, DSO database and more!
 So apart from the most accurate polar alignment app, it is now the most complete in scope support and most feature-filled.

 - Wizard to calculate your reticle centering offset and correct or compensate for it.

 - Good accuracy of Polaris / σ Oct position even in low latitudes (atmospheric refraction).